 Expanding your awareness of the best America has to offer in horse sport.

-EQuine AMerica offers authentic, interesting, and intelligent content in a format that’s beautiful, readable, and relatable.
-We’ll show you that America offers some of the best equine products, services, and talent (two-legged and four) and introduce you to some of the best equine artists, books, travel, training, science and tech, philanthropy, and design—all* of it American, in one way or another.
-It’s our mission to offer all of this to readers through elegant media design and personally curated content and advertising (even our advertisers are exclusively American companies).
+We offer authentic, interesting, and intelligent content in a format that’s beautiful, readable, and relatable.
+We’re a showcase of America’s fantastic equine products, services, and talent (both two-legged and four), and a beautiful presentation of the top artists, books, training, science and tech, philanthropy and nonprofits that make up our industry.
+It’s our mission to deliver all of this to you through elegant media design and personally curated content—even our advertisers are exclusively American!

 *We might dabble “across the pond” when it’s worthy, but you’ll see that designated whenever it (rarely) occurs.